 Center faculty members provide consultation on a variety of ethical issues arising in clinical care and research.
-These Ethics Consultation Services have been valuable as laboratories for teaching and conducting research on ethical quandaries in clinical practice.
+These ethics consultation services have been valuable as laboratories for teaching and conducting research on ethical quandaries in clinical practice and research.

 Research Ethics & Design

-Center faculty members serve as research ethics consultants to the University’s Institutional Review Board, Clinical and Translational Science Institute, Institute for Precision Medicine, Human Stem Cell Research Oversight Committee, and many individual research programs and projects.
-Research ethics consultation may be accessed by calling the Center at 412-648-7007 or emailing firstname.lastname@example.org.
+Center faculty members serve as research ethics consultants to the University’s Committee for Oversight of Research and Clinical Training Involving Decedents, Human Stem Cell Research Oversight Committee, Institute for Precision Medicine, Institutional Review Board/Human Research Protection Office, and many individual research programs and projects.

 The mission of the Clinical and Translational Science Institute (CTSI) at the University of Pittsburgh is to improve the efficiency with which biomedical advances translate to improvements in the health of the community.
-The CTSI is transforming the process of clinical and translational research through the provision of research and educational resources, thus training and enabling scientists to generate and translate new biomedical knowledge.
-Center faculty collaborate with CTSI investigators and provide consultation on the design and conduct of CTSI studies.
-Read more about CTSI »
+Aimee Biller, MD, is its ethics facilitator.
+Center faculty collaborate with CTSI investigators and provide consultation on the design and conduct of CTSI and other clinical studies.